yochaigal/cairn/cairn-srd.md

 - A Treasure is specific to the environment from where it is recovered.
 It tells a story.
 - Treasure is highly valuable, almost always bulky, and rarely useful beyond its worth and prestige.
 - Relics are not Treasure, though they are useful and interesting.
-- Use **Treasure** as a lure to exotic locations under the protection of intimidating foes.
+- Use Treasure as a lure to exotic locations under the protection of intimidating foes.

 ### Choice
 - Give players a solid choice to force outcomes when the situation  lulls.
-- Use binary&quot; so, A or B?&quot; responses when their intentions are vague.
+- Use binary "so, A or B?" responses when their intentions are vague.
 - Work together with this conversational progress to keep the game moving.
 - Ensure that the player character's actions leave their mark on the game world.